xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 Nested annotations are allowed (they simply ignored).

-Note that unit of work is not the same as transaction scope (transaction scope could be equal or same as unit of work).
-But, for simplicity, you may think of it as the same things, if you always use `@InTransaction` annotation (it actually always create both).
+Note that unit of work is not the same as transaction scope (transaction scope could be less or equal to unit of work).
+But, for simplicity, you may think of it as the same things, if you always use `@InTransaction` annotation.

 If required, you may use your own annotation for transaction definition: